Howd-Linsley House

 The Howd-Linsley House is a historic house at 1795 Middletown Avenue in the Northford area of North Branford, Connecticut.
-Of uncertain 18th-century construction, it is a candidate as the oldest surviving building in the town, and a good example of period residential architecture.
+Built in 1705, it is a candidate as the oldest surviving building in the town, and a good example of period residential architecture.
 It was listed on the National Register of Historic Places in 1986.

 Description and history

 The Howd-Linsley House is located in northern North Branford, on the south side of Middletown Avenue (Connecticut Route 17) at its junction with Sol's Path, a private lane.
 It is oriented facing west toward the lane on 2 acre of land.
 It is a 2 1/2-story wood-frame structure, with a gabled roof, central chimney, and clapboarded exterior.
 The rear roof face extends to the first floor, giving the house a classic New England saltbox profile.
 The front facade has an irregular arrangement of windows around a center entrance, which is simply framed and sheltered by a projecting hood.
 The interior retains many original finishes, and exposes some of its main framing elements, allowing a construction sequence to be reconstructed.